Transformosa/bimU.io.Docs/docs/upload-a-bim-model.md

 #### Download Installer

-**_<a href="#" target="_blank">Download bimU.io Launcher 2019.x.x.0</a>_**
+**<a href="#" target="_blank">Download bimU.io Launcher 2019.8.5.0</a>**

+!!! warning "Please close all BIM software sessions prior to installation."

-The latest version of bimU.io Launcher is 2019.x.x.0.
-The installer can downloaded from the link above. **__Please close all BIM software sessions prior to installation.__** Technically speaking, admin right is NOT required for the installation.
+The latest version of bimU.io Launcher is 2019.8.5.0.
+The installer can downloaded from the link above.
+Technically speaking, admin right is NOT required for the installation.
 Please speak to your IT staffs if you don't have permission to install it.

 #### Automatic Update